 The hustle and bustle of the fall semester is upon us.
 New and continuing students have made their way back to campus to begin another academic year.
-Like most of you, I can feel their energy and enthusiasm; in fact, it fuels all of us to gear up for another riveting year.
-I have found that getting underway for this semester is easier than it would otherwise be since the momentum of previous years continues to propel us forward.
+Like all of you, I can feel their energy and enthusiasm.
+After three decades of academic leadership, I have learned that if we tap our students as one of our primary energy sources, it will fuel our forward movement throughout the year ahead.